Richard Branson believes in this start up

 Social media + celebrity endorsements = a very modern sales formula

-Social media has been a key factor in the growth of Vitae London
+Social media has been a key factor in the growth of Vitae London.

 "In this day and age, social media is almost everything, if you went back 50 years ago, I would have no chance of starting a watch brand in the UK and seeing it thrive."